6 Different Types of Termites

 Photo by Jeremy Bezanger

-Termites are a well-known pest no matter where you are in the world, and different types of termites can produce enormous populations.
+Termites are a well-known pest no matter where you are, and different types of termites can produce enormous populations.

 “Silent destroyers” is a name given to termites because of their ability to gnaw through wood, flooring, and even wallpaper without being seen.

-Explorers, also called swarmers, are dispatched in search of suitable habitats like buildings that have been damaged over the winter and may now be more welcoming to these insects.
+Explorers, also called swarmers, are dispatched in search of suitable habitats like buildings damaged over the winter and may now be more welcoming to these insects.

 So that you can recognize the many termite species and take appropriate precautions, this article provides a comprehensive list of termite species.

-Without further ado, let’s delve into six main different types of termites in detail.
+Let’s delve into six main types of termites in detail without further ado.

 These termite species originated in the deserts, as the name implies.
 Because of their origin, they like to develop their colonies in sandy places.

-If the terrain isn’t sandy enough, these termites will go to great lengths to artificially make it porous, all in the name of building a home that’s pleasant enough to live in.
+If the terrain isn’t sandy enough, these termites will go to great lengths to artificially make it porous, all in the name of building a pleasant home.

 Moisture is scarce in sunny deserts.
 The bugs will create granules of soil and saliva to keep themselves moist.

-If you reside in an apartment, you should not be concerned about desert termite infestation.
+You should not be concerned about desert termite infestation if you reside in an apartment.
 The only exception is if you have a garden inside your house.

-Second on our list of different types of termites is the conehead termites, well-known for their aggressive soldiers.
+The conehead termites are second on our list of different types of termites, which are well-known for their aggressive soldiers.
 The soldiers’ heads are conical on top, eventually leading to the insect’s nickname.

 As you’ve probably noticed, each termite species has a favorite type of wood.
 Conehead termites‘ favorite meal is cellulose polymers.